 With sales in excess of 20 million albums, most associate 38 Special with their arena-rock pop smashes, "Hold On Loosely," "Rockin' Into the Night," "Caught Up in You," "Fantasy Girl," "If I'd Been the One," "Back Where You Belong," "Chain Lightnin'," "Second Chance," and more - all timeless and immediately recognizable hits that remain radio staples paving the way to their present-day touring regimen.

-The concert will be the finale of an action-packed day at IMS.
-Also scheduled are the final practice for the 33 starters in the 98th Indianapolis 500 Mile Race, the Indy Lights Freedom 100 race and the popular Indy 500 Pit Stop Challenge.
+A major concert is always the finale of an action-packed day at IMS.
+Also scheduled are the final practice for the 33 starters in the 99th Indianapolis 500 Mile Race, the Indy Lights Freedom 100 race and the popular Tag Heuer Pit Stop Challenge.

 Tickets: $30, general admission; $40, pit ticket; $130, party deck ticket..